-- a nonresident alien individual;
+- ? a nonresident alien individual;

-- a foreign corporation; or
+- ? a foreign corporation; or

-- an estate or trust that in either case is not subject to U.S. federal income tax on a net income basis on income or gain from the notes.
+- ? an estate or trust that in either case is not subject to U.S. federal income tax on a net income basis on income or gain from the notes.

 The Treasury Department has issued regulations under which amounts paid or deemed paid on certain financial instruments ("871(m) financial instruments") that are treated as attributable to U.S.-source dividends could be treated, in whole or in part depending on the circumstances, as a "dividend equivalent" payment that is subject to tax at a rate of 30% (or a lower rate under an applicable treaty), which in the case of any amounts you receive upon the sale, exchange or maturity of your notes, could be collected via withholding.
 If these regulations were to apply to the notes, we may be required to withhold such taxes if any dividends are paid on any ETFs included in the index during the term of the notes.
 We could also require you to make certifications prior to the maturity of the notes in order to avoid or minimize withholding obligations, and we could withhold accordingly (subject to your potential right to claim a refund from the Internal Revenue Service) if such certifications were not received or were not satisfactory.
 If withholding was required, we would not be required to pay any additional amounts with respect to amounts so withheld.
-These regulations generally apply to 871(m) financial instruments issued on or after January 1, 2017.
-In addition, with respect to 871(m) financial instruments issued on or after January 1, 2016 and before January 1, 2017, the regulations apply to any payment of a "dividend equivalent" made on or after January 1, 2018.
-Based upon these effective dates, these regulations will not apply to the notes.
+These regulations generally apply to any payment made on or after January 1, 2017 with respect to any 871(m) financial instrument issued on or after January 1, 2017.
+Based upon this effective date, these regulations will not apply to the notes.
 You should consult your tax advisor concerning these regulations or subsequent official guidance and regarding any other possible alternative characterizations of your notes for U.S. federal income tax purposes.